HJBerwick/HJBerwick.github.io/_posts/2024-05-21-enhancing-targeting-accuracy.md

 * Recall = **0.69** meaning that of all *actual* delivery club signups, we predicted correctly 69% of the time
 * F1-Score = **0.734**

-Since our data is *somewhat* imbalanced, looking at these metrics, rather than just Classification Accuracy on it's own, is a good idea, and gives us a much better understanding of what our predictions mean.
-We will use these same metrics when applying other models for this task, and can compare how they stack up.
+Since our data is *somewhat* imbalanced, looking at these metrics, rather than just Classification Accuracy on its own, is a good idea, and gives us a much better understanding of what our predictions mean.
+We will use these same metrics when applying other models for this task and can compare how they stack up.

 <br>